stellar/stellar-core/docs/software/commands.md

     `soroban_upload`, and `soroban_invoke` load with the likelihood of any generated transaction falling into each mode being determined by the mode's weight divided by the sum of all weights.
+  * `stop` mode stops any existing load generation run and marks it as "failed".

   Non-`create` load generation makes use of the additional parameters:
   * when a nonzero `spikeinterval` is given, a spike will occur every